 For a relatively small city, Ottawa has earned bragging rights for its gorgeous architecture; the city’s impressive Parliament Buildings are a prime example.
 Built from 1859-66, the three Gothic-style structures boast copper roofs, turned verdigris-green with age, as well as gargoyles, friezes and ornate spires.
 The centerpiece of the buildings is the Centre Block, which houses government offices, including the prime minister’s, and the Peace Tower, from which you can get an incredible view of the city.

 Another shining example of Ottawa’s amazing architecture is the National Gallery of Canada (380 Sussex Dr.).
 This jewel box of an art museum clad in granite and glass shelters a large collection of Canadian art, as well as classic and modern works by American and European artists.
-Outside the gallery stands Maman, a striking 30-foot-tall spider that dwarves visitors.
+Outside the gallery stands Maman, a striking 30-foot-tall spider that dwarfs visitors.

 Yet another architectural stunner in Ottawa is the majestic Notre-Dame Cathedral Basilica (385 Sussex Dr.) built in the 1840s.
 Check out stained-glass windows galore and detailed wood carvings, and gaze up at the ceiling for a heavenly view of stars dotting a royal-blue background.